monusurana/reinforcement-learning-collaboration-competition/Report.md

 ### MADDPG

+I used [DDPG](https://arxiv.org/pdf/1509.02971.pdf), a policy based method, which is well suited for continuous action spaces to solve this problem.
+DDPG can be viewed as an extension of Deep Q-learning to continuous tasks.
+In order to make it work for the Multi-Agent setting I extended the original DDPG by including a shared experience replay buffer inspired by [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) paper.

 The implementation of maddpg is in ```agents/maddpg.py``` and the trained model for both the agents can be found at
 * ```models/checkpoint_actor_0_final.pth```
 * ```models/checkpoint_actor_1_final.pth```